ramsaylanier/WordExpress/README.md

 This should be pretty self-explanatory: simply enter in the name of your database, username and password, and host.
 Make sure these are inside of "private", or else they'll be available on the client (WHICH IS BAD).

 ## Setting the Landing Page
 When you run ```npm startdev``` for the first time, you'll probably get an error saying "cannot find page-title of undefined."
-This is probably because you haven't set a landing page in Wordpress.
+This is probably because you haven't set a landing page in WordPress.
 By default, the [LandingPage](https://github.com/ramsaylanier/WordpressExpress/blob/master/app/components/pages/LandingPage.js) component queries a post with the post-name (AKA slug) of "homepage".
 If you are using a fresh WordPress installation, simply create a page and give it a slug of "homepage."
 If you are working with an exsiting WordPress database, you can change which page that gets loaded by changing the page query in the ```LandingPage``` component.
 See below:

 ```
 export default Relay.createContainer(LandingPage, {